mfournierca/logistic-regression/README.md

 # logistic-regression

-A learner's implementation of the logistical regression classifier.
+A simple implementation of the logistical regression classifier.

 Code for the classifier can be found in ```src```.
 A notebook describing the development and operation of the classifier is found at ```logistic-regression.ipynb```.